tobiasjp/Kickstarter-Analysis/README.md

 ### Recommendations

 It is recommended that an evaluation of the outcomes based on goals be exhibited in box-plot to determine if the success of campaigns with goals above 35,000 represent outliers.
 Furthermore, it is recommended that campaign run times be evaluated to determine an appropriate length of time to run a campaign, using a line chart.
-This would inform the reader if campaign length is a factor is the overall success of a campaign.
+This would inform the reader if campaign length is a factor in the overall success of a campaign.